CalebBell/fluids/README.rst

 Fluids was originally tightly integrated with SciPy and NumPy; today they are optional components used for only a small amount of functionality which do not have pure-Python numerical methods implemented.
-Fluids targets Python 2.7 and up as well as PyPy2 and PyPy3.
+Fluids targets Python 3.6 and up as well as PyPy3.
 Additionally, fluids has been tested by the author to load in IronPython, Jython, and micropython.